RohanNagar/RohanNagar.github.io/_posts/2017-10-01-simple-facebook-oauth-using-sfauthenticationsession.md

 }
 {% endhighlight %}

 Let's go over this in more detail.
-When Facebook calls your redirect URL, they call it with a few fragement parameters.
-For example, the URL may be called like this: `fb470209193334943://authorize#access_token=9999`.
+After a user authenticates with Facebook, Facebook calls a redirect URL that you specifiy in order to redirect the user back to your application.
+When the URL is called, Facebook adds a few fragement parameters.
+For example, if your redirect URL is `fb470209193334943://authorize`, then the URL may be called like this: `fb470209193334943://authorize#access_token=9999`.
-In order to more easily extract the value of the `access_token` parameter, we use this function.
+In order to more easily extract the value of the `access_token` parameter, we use the function above.

 In the `getFragementParam()` function above, we first take the `fragement` of the URL and seperate it by the character `&`.
 Then, we iterate over each of these strings (which look like `key=value`) and seperate them by the character `=`.
-The `value` parameter has two members, at index 0 is the key and at index 1 is the value.
+The `value` variable has two members, at index 0 is the key and at index 1 is the value.
 So after we get those split, we can simply check to see if `value[0]` is the fragement parameter that we are looking for, and if so, return `value[1]`.